 The approval of a targeted therapy and an immunotherapy drug for some patients with advanced stomach cancer reflects recent new approaches to this difficult-to-treat cancer that hasn’t had many therapeutic advances in recent years.
 Stomach cancer, uncommon in the United States but a leading cause of cancer death globally, causes few definitive symptoms in early … Continued

 Small cell lung cancer is the most aggressive type of lung cancer.
 Unlike its far more common counterpart, non-small cell lung cancer, treatment with immunotherapy drugs hasn’t yet been approved for small cell lung cancer, but some early findings in clinical trials suggest this type of treatment may have potential.
 Small cell lung cancer gets … Continued

-A cancer can be inoperable for a variety of reasons.
+Medically reviewed by Monica M. Bertagnolli, MD A cancer can be inoperable for a variety of reasons.
 “Liquid cancers,” such as leukemia, lymphoma, and multiple myeloma, are considered inoperable by nature, because they involve cells or tissues that are dispersed throughout the body.
-Leukemia and multiple myeloma, for example, originate in abnormal cells of the bone marrow, the spongy material within the … Continued
+Leukemia and multiple myeloma, for example, originate in abnormal cells of the … Continued

 This originally appeared on Vector, Boston Children’s Hospital’s blog.
 A novel screening method using CRISPR-Cas9 genome editing technology has revealed new drug targets that could potentially enhance the effectiveness of PD-1 checkpoint inhibitors, a promising new class of cancer immunotherapy.
 The method, developed by a team at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, uses CRISPR-Cas9 … Continued